enchance/react-authdemo/README.md

 AuthDemo
 =============================

-React front end for testing backend authentication services.
+React front end for testing backend API authentication services.

 Authentication happens in the frontend using the Firebase package.
 Authorization is expected to happen in the backend.
 This is done by sending the `idtoken` on every request.